Screenshots may differ slightly depending on software version.

 Click Finish to accept these inputs and generate the design layout window.

 You’ve now completed the first phase of DOE – the design.
-Notice that this is one of four main features (branches) offered by Design-Expert, the others being Analysis, Optimization and Post Analysis (prediction, confirmation, etc.).
+Notice that this is one of four main features (branches) offered by Stat-Ease, the others being Analysis, Optimization and Post Analysis (prediction, confirmation, etc.).

 Click the Notes node to take a look at what’s written there by default.
 Add your own comments if you like.